KSwaviman/ETL_Meltano_framework/README.md

 ## Overview

-This project demonstrates an end-to-end ETL (Extract, Transform, Load) pipeline that extracts data from an API (I used [DummyJSON.com/](https://dummyjson.com/products)), transforms the data, and exposes it through a FastAPI endpoint.
+This project demonstrates an end-to-end ETL (Extract, Transform, Load) pipeline that extracts data from an API (I used [DummyJSON.com/products](https://dummyjson.com/products)), transforms the data, and exposes it through a FastAPI endpoint.
 The entire solution is containerized using Docker for easy deployment.

+If you intend to run the final solution, skip to the last two steps in the Table of Contents & follow the steps for "Pull Docker Container" & "Run Docker Container".

 ## Table of Contents